Castle Mane-ia

 "Castle Mane-ia" is the third episode of the fourth season of the animated television series My Little Pony: Friendship Is Magic.
 The episode was written by Josh Haber.
-It originally aired on The Hub on November 30, 2013.
+It is the 68th episode of the series overall, and aired on The Hub on November 30, 2013.
 In this episode, the Mane Six separately visit Princess Celestia and Princess Luna's old castle for different reasons.

 The title of the episode is a reference to the Castlevania video game series.

 Plot

 Twilight Sparkle travels to the abandoned Castle of the Two Sisters on Princess Celestia's suggestion to research the mysterious chest from the Tree of Harmony.
 She discovers an intact library where she and Spike settle in for a night of study.
 Meanwhile, Rainbow Dash and Applejack decide to prove who is the braver of the two by spending the night in the supposedly haunted castle.
 Separately, Rarity convinces Fluttershy to help her collect old tapestries from the ruins for restoration, while Pinkie Pie abandons her bell-ringing duties at the school to gather flowers in the Everfree Forest.

 The castle's ancient mechanisms begin separating the ponies as they explore different areas of the crumbling structure.
 Fluttershy accidentally triggers a rotating wall that temporarily traps her and Rarity in a hidden room, causing Fluttershy's pet bunny Angel to panic and run off into the castle depths.
 Rainbow Dash and Applejack encounter moving tapestries and disembodied hooves emerging from walls, convinced that they are witnessing supernatural phenomena related to Granny Smith's stories about the "Pony of Shadows" that supposedly haunts the ruins after dark.

 As night falls, mysterious organ music begins echoing through the corridors, triggering various trap doors and further scattering the frightened ponies throughout the castle.
-The Mane Six (minus Pinkie) unknowingly bump into each other in the darkness and assume they're encountering ghosts or monsters, leading to escalating panic and hysteria.
+Rarity, Fluttershy, Rainbow Dash, and Applejack unknowingly bump into each other in the darkness and assume they're encountering ghosts or monsters, leading to them becoming absolutely hysterical and panicking.
 Twilight hears the commotion and uses her magic to freeze everyone in place, finally reuniting the group and calming their fears when they realize they've been scaring each other all night.

 Following the organ music to its source, the ponies discover that the mysterious cloaked figure playing the instrument is actually Pinkie Pie, who followed them into the castle thinking that they were having a group party.
 Back in the library, Twilight shares how reading "The Journal of the Two Sisters" helped her understand the castle's history and made the experience less frightening.
 She suggests they keep their own friendship journal to help each other learn and cope with future challenges.
+The other ponies agree.
+However, now Pinkie’s Pie discarded cloak has been picked up by something else lurking in the dark.
+Its glowing yellow eyes appear, then stare menacingly at the viewer, ending the episode.